 - Class loading phase: web container is used to load the servlet class files (*.class)

-- Initialization phase: The method init() is called in this phase only once in a lifetime of a servlet.
-Servlet configuration is assigned generally, to the servlet.
+- Initialization phase: The method init() is called in this phase only once in a servlet’s lifetime.
+Servlet configuration is generally assigned to the servlet.